JetBrains/intellij-sdk-docs/topics/tutorials/custom_language_support/documentation_provider.md

 While `SimpleProperty` elements will provide us with their key and value, we have no direct access to a possible comment that is preceding the key/value definition.
 Since we would like to show this comment in the documentation as well, we need a small helper function that extracts the text from the comment.
-This function will reside in the `SimpleUtil` class and will find for instance the comment preceding `apikey` in the following short example:
+This function will reside in the `SimpleUtil` class and will find, for instance, the comment preceding `apikey` in the following short example:

 ```text
 #An application programming interface key (API key) is a unique identifier